 A year later the start was moved from Riga to Tallinn.
 In the system that was used for accounting of results at that time, the distance of starting place from Monte Carlo also counted and that made Tallinn very attractive.
 But the roads were a problem.
 Berliner Tageblatt’s reporter Fr.
 Arnau compared the situation with the Far East and wrote: “And then (on the border of Estonia and Latvia) you arrive in a primitive land, with almost impassable clay roads where sometimes 10-inch deep tracks hinder driving, and the sides of roads were so slippery due to frost that a car could go down into a ditch any moment.”

 Especially angry were the Germans because the ladies who accompanied them became seasick on those roads.
 Caracciola threatened to load his Mercedes on a ship and have it sent back to Berlin.
 Actually, nobody left the race but the warning worked – on the next star races the roads were in a lot better condition.

 From the Estonians, Alfred Zimmermann – Julius Johanson took part on Auburn in 1930; in spite of successful start (they were the second to arrive in Berlin) they discontinued in Belgium because of motor failure.

 On this rally, too, the Estonians did not escape the tricks of competitors.
 In Königsberg they had to wait for more than an hour for the stamped road book to be returned to them, in Berlin the Estonians were misled by a “pilot car” that drove around and took them to one and the same street three times instead of guiding them through the city.

-Star racers accused of smuggling drugs
+Star racers were accused of smuggling drugs.

 But it seemed this power demonstration by the authorities had its impact because in the next two years no Estonian racers started from Tallinn.